SSSherif/Weighted-Tensor-Least-Angle-Regression/README.md

 ## Weighted Tesnor Least Angle Regression (WT-LARS)

     WTLARS v1.0.0
-    Author : Ishan Wickramasingha, Sherif S. Sherif Date : 2020/08/26
+    Author: Ishan Wickramasingha, , Biniyam K. Mezgebo, Sherif S. Sherif
-    Modified Date : 2022/01/05
+    Date: 2020/08/26
+    Modified Date: 2023/08/02

-    MATLAB Version : MATLAB R2017b and above
+    MATLAB Version: MATLAB R2017b and above

 # Abstract:
 Sparse weighted multilinear least-squares is a generalization of the sparse multilinear least-squares problem, where prior information about, e.g., parameters and data is incorporated by multiplying both sides of the original problem by a typically diagonal weights matrix.
 However, the introduction of arbitrary diagonal weights would result in a non-Kronecker least-squares problem that could be very large to store or solve practically.
-In this letter, we generalize our recent Tensor Least Angle Regression (T-LARS) algorithm to efficiently solve either L0 or L1 constrained multilinear least-squares problems with arbitrary diagonal weights for all critical values of their regularization parameter.
+In this paper, we generalize our recent Tensor Least Angle Regression (T-LARS) algorithm to efficiently solve either L0 or L1 constrained multilinear least-squares problems with arbitrary diagonal weights for all critical values of their regularization parameter.
 To demonstrate the validity of our new Weighted Least Angle Regression (WT-LARS) algorithm, we used it to successfully solve three different image inpainting problems by obtaining sparse representations of binary-weighted images.

 # References

 If you use this code in a scientific publication, please cite the following paper:

+Ishan M. Wickramasingha1, Biniyam K. Mezgebo, and Sherif S. Sherif.
+"Weighted Tensor Least Angle Regression for Solving Sparse Weighted Multilinear Least Squares Problems" New Approaches for Multidimensional Signal Processing: Proceedings of International Workshop, NAMSP 2023.
+Springer Nature, 2023.

  Wickramasingha I, Elrewainy A, Sobhy M, Sherif SS.
 Tensor Least Angle Regression for Sparse Representations of Multidimensional Signals.
 Neural Comput.
 2020;32(9):1-36. doi:10.1162/neco_a_01304